chetnashah/webconcepts/AngularJS.md

 Beware that using `angular.module('myModule', [])` will create the module myModule and overwrite any existing module named myModule.
 Use `angular.module('myModule')` to retrieve an existing module.

+## AngularJS history

+1. AngularJS 1.2 - `controllerAs` + `this` introduced.
+2. AngularJS 1.3 - `bindToController` boolean introduced to bind scope & controller for directives.
+3. AngularJS 1.4 - `bindToController` now is an object of shape of isolate scope field in ddo.
+4. AngularJS 1.5 - `Component` introduced, `component` definitions are simpler than directive and make transition to Angular 2 easier.

 ### Injectors in AngularJS